 Is Viagra available on the NHS?

-It mostly depends on your definition of ‘getting treated on the NHS’: for some people this means acquiring a prescription medication from the NHS free of charge; whereas for others, it means getting medication at the reduced rate or standard levy (currently £8.60 - correct at the time of writing) offered by the state health service.
+It mostly depends on your definition of ‘getting treated on the NHS’: for some people this means acquiring a medication from the NHS free of charge; whereas for others, it means getting medication at the reduced rate or standard levy (currently £8.60 - correct at the time of writing) offered by the state health service.

 Most men looking to get Viagra will typically need to do so privately, at the regular market price.
 An NHS GP may also charge a rate for issuing a private prescription for it.
 (For those doses which require a prescription)

-You won’t need to go any specialist pharmacy to obtain Viagra with a private prescription.
-Most high street chemists and online pharmacists do stock the drug, and if they don’t, they should be able to order it to satisfy a prescription.
+You won’t need to go any specialist pharmacy to buy Viagra with a private prescription.
+Most high street chemists and online pharmacists do stock the drug, and if they don’t, they should be able to order it.

 So which erectile dysfunction treatments can I get on the NHS?

-The generic version of Viagra, which is a tablet called Sildenafil, is available for erectile dysfunction on the NHS.
+The generic version of Viagra, which is a tablet called Sildenafil, is the most widely available treatment for erectile dysfunction on the NHS.

-Sildenafil contains the same active ingredient, performs the same function in the body, and is available at the same dosage integers.
+Sildenafil contains the same active ingredient as Viagra, performs the same function in the body, and is available at the same dosage integers.

 Persons who have: diabetes, Parkinson’s disease, polio, prostate cancer, multiple sclerosis, Huntington’s disease or spina bifida.

 ED treatment is also made available on the NHS for some men who have undergone dialysis, a kidney transplant, a prostatectomy or surgery on the pelvis.

-And in the case of Sildenafil, it may only be issued without charge to those patients who are experiencing severe episodes of impotence, potentially causing serious emotional or relationship implications.
+And in the case of Sildenafil, it might only be issued without charge to those patients who are experiencing severe episodes of impotence, potentially causing serious emotional or relationship implications.